-Our first taste of Rueda wine was at our first night dinner, at which we were joined byJean Belondrade from the fabulous Belondrade bodega.
+In 2018 our first taste of Rueda wine was at our first night dinner, at which we were joined byJean Belondrade from the fabulous Belondrade bodega.
 Jean is the son of Didier Belondrade who founded the winery, and was a very entertaining and engaging host.
 Their Apolonia Rosé was washed down with some very innovative tapas and we sat down to a multiple course dinner accompanied by the Verdejos of Belondrade, finishing with a Jeroboam of the sublime Belondrade 2012.

-Our first visit the next morning was to Bodegas Menade.
+On both tours we visited Bodegas Menade.
 Set up in 2005 by Ricardo, Marco and Alejandra Sanz, these three siblings of a famous wine making family have a created an extraordinary ecological estate in the heart of the Rueda DO.
 This is white wine country with the indigenous Verdejo grape being the most important and comprising 90% of all the plantings.

 Founded in 1942, the Fariña estate is regarded as the founding father of the Toro region that almost single handedly established this small area as a quality wine production zone, culminating in being awarded its DO in 1987.